-The library subscribes to three online database services: OCLC's First Search, which provides access to numerous databases including the ATLASerials; the Tennessee Electronic Library, which provides access to numerous databases including the Philosophy and Religion Index and Expanded Academic Index; and the Oxford African American Studies Center which provides more than 1,500 full-text articles.
+The library subscribes to three online database services: OCLC's First Search, which provides access to numerous databases including the ATLASerials; the Tennessee Electronic Library, which provides access to numerous databases including the Philosophy and Religion Index and Expanded Academic Index; and the Oxford African American Studies Center which provides more than 1,500 full-text articles and Old and New Testament abstracts.
 Together, these services provide comprehensive bibliographic information for major publications in theology, religion, and related fields.
 They also supplement the collection with substantial full-text access.
 The services are password protected and may be accessed from the Library's "Source and Services" web page.